k98kurz/sqloquent/dox.md

 #### Properties

-- secondary
+- secondary: The secondary model instances.
+Setting raises TypeError if a precondition check fails.
 - pivot

 #### Methods

 ##### `save() -> None:`

 Save the relation by setting/unsetting the relevant database value(s).
+Raises UsageError if the relation is incomplete.

 ##### `reload() -> BelongsToMany:`